kwyip/stringebraic/README.md

 [stringebraic](https://stringebraic.github.io/)
 ===============================================

-love manually cleaning up messy `.bib` files? `stringebraic.py` heroically steps in to remove those lazy, _unused_ citations and _reorder_ the survivors exactly as they appear in the `.tex` file—because, clearly, chaos is the default setting for bibliographies.
+Stringebraic is a library of methods for representing a Hamiltonian (i.e., a matrix) as a sum of Pauli *string*s and a quantum state (i.e., a vector) as a sum of *bitstring*s.
+This perspective allows for a variety of operations using these *string*s, such as matrix-vector multiplication, inner products, and other algebraic manipulations.
+🐦: Why take this approach?
+🐧: Because the computational complexity of these operations typically grows exponentially with the number of qubits—or, equivalently, with the size of the matrix.

-In layman's terms, it automates Pauli algebra management by:
+In layman&#39;s terms, it automates Pauli algebra by:

-1.  removing unused citations,
+1.  removing the concept of matrix and vector size,
-2.  reordering the remaining ones to match their order of appearance in the `.tex` file.

-**Input Files:**
+2.  performing the matrix multiplication with string-based rules.

+#### Input Files:

-*   `input_string_list.pkl` – The LaTeX source file.
+*   `input_string_list.pkl` – A [pickle](https://docs.python.org/3/library/pickle.html)
-*   `input_string_coeff_list.pkl` – The original Pauli algebra file.
+        file containing a list of bitstrings that compose the quantum state.</li>
+*   `input_string_coeff_list.pkl` – A pickle file containing a list of coefficients that compose the quantum state.
-*   `pauli_matrix_list.pkl` – The original Pauli algebra file.
+*   `pauli_matrix_list.pkl` – A pickle file containing a list of Pauli strings that compose the Hamiltonian.
-*   `pauli_coeff_list.pkl` – The original Pauli algebra file.
+*   `pauli_coeff_list.pkl` – A pickle file containing a list of Pauli coefficients that compose the Hamiltonian.

-These input files will **remain unchanged**.

-**Output:**
+#### Output:

 *   `The inner product value` – A scalar for what the inner product (e.g., expected energy) is.